Fitting Continuous Testing Into Your DevOps Pipeline

 Another benefit that comes from continuous testing pipelines is minimizing risk.
 Repeatedly checking different aspects of the software projects from the earliest stages of development until delivery promises testers, developers, and DevOps teams that they are minimizing risk every step of the way.

 Ensure Continuous Testing Success

-The recent 2019 Report on continuous testing by Capgemini and Sogeti in partnership with Broadcom, showed that 58% of enterprises deploy a new build every day, with 26% even deploying at least hourly.
+The recent 2019 Report on continuous testing, showed that 58% of enterprises deploy a new build every day, with 26% even deploying at least hourly.
 However, while nearly a third of the 500 IT executives that participated in the survey say their departments had "fully embraced continuous testing", there are still quite a few obstacles to continuous testing adoption and success.

 Unfortunately, one of the main challenges that organizations still face is automation, as the study showed that automation has yet to be fully embraced throughout the DevOps pipeline.
 In order to succeed at continuous testing, organizations must embrace all aspects of the DevOps approach.
 That means investing in all of the teams involved, including DevOps, developers, and in this case the testing teams.
 In addition, tools and automation need to be adopted in all phases of the CI/CD pipeline.
 Finally, new processes need to be implemented and adopted by everyone in the development organization, in order to ensure the success of a well-orchestrated continuous testing process.

 Knowing is the first step to facing the many challenges involved in the complex process of successful implementation of continuous testing.
 While there are still many organizations that are in the process of adopting continuous testing and working through the bumps in the road, wise investment in the tools, the people and the processes that bring it all together can help overcome the barriers and achieve continuous testing success.